 The health benefits in the filling come mostly from the pumpkin, dates and coconut oil.

 Pumpkins are a great source of fiber.
 They are rich in beta carotene which plays a role in cancer prevention.
 The carotenoids in pumpkin help keep your skin wrinkle free.

 Coconut oil offers a variety of health benefits; fat burning, nourishing your skin, scalp and hair, and even feeding your brain for better focus and memory.

 Cashews are a rich and delicious nut which gives this recipe a creamy texture.
 Although cashews are one of the lowest-fiber nuts, they are packed with vitamins, minerals and antioxidants.
 Unfortunately, they are one of the biggest offenders when it comes to phytic acid as compared to other nuts.
 Soaking them is an easy way to get rid of most of the phytic acid and other antinutrients.
 So be sure you soak the cashews.

 Vegan “Almost Raw” Pumpkin Pie

 Gluten Free, Dairy Free, Vegan, Paleo PRINT RECIPE

-The only ingredient that is not raw in this creamy dessert is the pumpkin.
-Pumpkin needs to be cooked, I used organic canned pumpkin, but homemade is also great.
+All the ingredients in this creamy dessert are raw except the pumpkin.
+Pumpkin needs to be cooked.
+I use organic canned pumpkin, but homemade is also great.
 If you buy canned pumpkin check there are no additional ingredients and see if you can get one in a BPA free can.

 2 cups almonds, sprouted are best ( you can buy them sprouted in many health food stores)